tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Examples

-dwc:occurrenceStatus="1": Response.status=AMENDED, Response.result=dwc:occurrenceStatus="present", Response.comment="Input field contains interpretable value.
+dwc:occurrenceStatus="1": Response.status=AMENDED, Response.result=dwc:occurrenceStatus="Present", Response.comment="Input field contains interpretable value.
 This may be pushing it a little, but I would have interpreted 1/0 as present/absent"

 dwc:occurrenceStatus="X": Response.status=NOT_AMENDED, Response.result=, Response.comment="Input field contains uninterpretable value "X"